dcy0577/Enhancing-3D-Point-Cloud-Segmentation-Using-Multi-Modal-Fusion-with-2D-Images/README.md

 # Enhancing-3D-Point-Cloud-Segmentation-Using-Multi-Modal-Fusion-with-2D-Images

+This is implementation for the [paper](https://mediatum.ub.tum.de/doc/1691326/1691326.pdf):
+> Du, C., Torres, V., Pan, Y., & Borrmann, A. (2022).
+MV-KPConv: Multi-view KPConv For Enhanced 3D Point Cloud Semantic Segmentation Using Multi-Modal Fusion With 2D Image.
+In European Conference on Product and Process Modeling 2022.

 ## Installation
 All experiments are run on Ubuntu 16.04 with a 5GB Quadro P2000 GPU and 32 GB RAM.
 - CUDA 10.0